 If any of these reasons apply to you, you may be eligible for leave under the FMLA in California.

 Reinstatement and Other Rights

-The primary purpose of FMLA leave is to ensure that employees assume the same or equivalent position upon their return.
+The primary purpose of California FMLA laws is to ensure that employees assume the same or equivalent position upon their return.
 If an employer refuses to grant a person continued employment, it is in violation of the FMLA and could be subject to a lawsuit.

-Another right that employees have while on FMLA leave is the right to employer-sponsored health coverage.
+Another right that employees have while on FMLA leave in California is the right to employer-sponsored health coverage.
 Workers may keep their current coverage as long as they make their payments.